 Hiking: There are more than 1,000 miles of backcountry trails.
-Roads and facilities take up less than three percent of the park: the rest is wilderness.
-For More Information: Visit YellowstoneNational-ParkLodges.com or nps.gov/yell or call (307) 344-7381.
+Roads and facilities take up less than three percent of the park; the rest is wilderness.
+For more information, please call (307) 344-7381 or visit yellowstonenationalparklodges.com or nps.gov/yell.